Vision: Discovering and creating dance experiences together.

 Artistic Direction: Julie Lebel

-Location: Based in Vancouver, the artists of Foolish Operations acknowledge that they are guests who work and play on the unceded Coast Salish territories.
+Location: Based in Vancouver, the artists of Foolish Operations gratefully acknowledge that they are living and dancing on the ancestral and unceded Indigenous territories of the xʷməθkʷəjˀəm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil Waututh) First Nations.

 Julie Lebel is a Vancouver based choreographer invested in community engaged dance and in interactions between public space and community.
 She graduated from UQAM with a bachelor degree in Dance in 1998 and is based in Vancouver since 2005.
 Her choreography is shown across Canada in city centres and rural contexts, with dance, theatre and multi-disciplinary presenters, festivals and museums.
 Julie’s current touring projects are: